DataBiosphere/dsub/README.md

     SAMPLE_ID<tab>--input VCF_FILE<tab>--output OUTPUT_PATH

+Each addition line in the file should provide the variable, input, and output values for each task.
+Each line represents the values for a separate task.

+#### Tasks parameter

-Then pass this file to dsub using the `--tasks` parameter.
-This parameter accepts both a file name and optionally a range of tasks to process.
+Pass the TSV file to dsub using the `--tasks` parameter.
+This parameter accepts both the file path and optionally a range of tasks to process.

 For example, suppose `my-tasks.tsv` contains 101 lines: a one-line header and 100 lines of parameters for tasks to run.
 Then: